g-ser/wavelength-assignment/README.md

 ![alt tag](https://raw.githubusercontent.com/g-ser/wavelength-assignment/master/pictures/givengraph.png)

-### Choose a set of lightpaths and run the shortest path algorithm.
+### Choose a set of lightpaths and run the shortest path algorithm

 We also have to pick some lightpaths.
 See the table below for the chosen lightpaths (no particular reason for choosing the ones shown bellow).